Our October issue is out now!

 Our writers hold no party line; their only allegiance is to clarity of thought, elegance of expression and independence of opinion.

-Daniel McCarthy is director of the Robert Novak Journalism Fellowship Program at The Fund for American Studies and editor of Modern Age: A Conservative Review and a contributing editor at The Spectator.
+Daniel McCarthy is the editor of Modern Age: A Conservative Review, the VP for ISI’s Collegiate Network and a Spectator contributing editor and columnist.

 By Daniel McCarthy